Gippsland Primary Health Network (Gippsland PHN) manages personal information in accordance with, but not limited to the:

 Gippsland PHN is committed to protecting the privacy of your personal information.
 This privacy statement explains how Gippsland PHN manages the personal information that we collect, use and disclose and how to contact us if you have any further queries about our management of your personal information.

-Gippsland PHN manages information from stakeholders including consumers and carers and those with lived experience who access our commissioned services, general practice, specialists, allied health professionals, staff and potential staff, consultants, contractors, volunteers, students on placement, and members.
+Gippsland PHN manages de-identified information from stakeholders including consumers and carers and those with lived experience who access our commissioned services or general practices that have a de-identified data sharing agreement.
+Gippsland PHN also manages information from General Practitioners, specialists, allied health professionals, staff and potential staff, consultants, contractors, volunteers, students on placement, and members.

-Gippsland PHN collects personal information directly from individuals, in writing, by telephone, email or via the website and may also receive information from sources, including:
+Gippsland PHN collects personal information at times for usual business purposes directly from individuals, in writing, by telephone, email or via the website and may also receive information from sources, including:

 Personal information collected will be stored confidentially, unless disclosure is required by law.